lonestone/nest-sdk-generator/README.md

 The SDK exposes several directories:

-- One directory for each module in your Nest.js application, with inside one file for each controller belonging to this module
+- One directory for each module in your NestJS application, with inside one file for each controller belonging to this module
 - `_types`, containing the types used by the controllers, with the same directory structure than in your original project

 Each controller file exposes a simple record object with keys being your controller's methods' name.
 Each method takes the route's arguments (e.g. the identifier in `/users/get/:id`), the request's BODY (JSON) as well as the query parameters (e.g. `?something=...`).